Uli-Z/autoPDFtagger/README.md

 ## Export & Metadata

 - The tool reads existing PDF metadata during analysis (title, subject/summary, author, keywords, creation date) and combines it with AI‑derived results.
+- When metadata is missing, it attempts to infer creation date and author/creator from content and context (OCR/AI).
 - Originals are never modified in place.
 Changes are applied only when exporting:
   - Files are copied to the chosen target folder (`-e/--export`).
-  - Copies receive standardized filenames (e.g., date + short title) when available.
+  - Copies can be renamed using detected metadata (e.g., `YYYY‑MM‑DD_short-title.pdf`).
   - Standard PDF metadata is written into the copy: Title, Summary (Subject), Author/Creator, and Tags (Keywords).
 Creation date is set when known.
 - You can still export JSON/CSV to audit or edit data before exporting PDFs.